Tesco submits plans to open new store at popular housing estate on outskirts of Northampton

-Tesco plans to open new store at popular housing estate on outskirts of Northampton - here's what we know so far
+Tesco plans to open new store on outskirts of Northampton - here's what we know so far

 An application has been submitted to West Northamptonshire Council for approval